In year 10 students have 30 lessons a week, these are allotted as follows:

 - Evaluate texts critically and support this with appropriate textual references

-Literature paper two modern texts and poetry: J. B. Priestley – An Inspector Calls
+Literature Paper 2 Modern Texts and Poetry: J. B. Priestley – An Inspector Calls

 - Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology